estuary/flow/site/docs/guides/dbt-integration.md

 ### Regular Data Transformation on New Data

-Suppose you have a data pipeline that ingests data into a warehouse every 1 hour (configured via a Sync Frequency), and you want to run a dbt job on the same cadence to transform this data.
-Configure the `Run Interval` to `1h` to ensure that the dbt job is triggered automatically after every data ingestion cycle.
+In scenarios where data arrival may be delayed (for example, a materialization connector's `Sync Frequency` is set to `1hr`), the dbt Cloud Job Trigger mechanism in Estuary Flow is designed to ensure transformations are consistent without overwhelming the dbt job queue.
+Here’s how the process works:

+1. Connector Initialization: When the connector starts, it immediately triggers a dbt job.
+This initial job ensures that data is consistent, even if the connector has restarted.

+2. Materializing Initial Data: The connector materializes an initial chunk of data and then starts a timer, set to trigger the dbt job in a specified interval (`Run Interval`).

+3. Handling Subsequent Data Chunks: The connector continues materializing the remaining data chunks and, after completing the initial data load, starts a scheduled delay (e.g., 1 hour if no new data is arriving).

+4. dbt Job Trigger Timing: The dbt job triggers once the set interval (e.g., 30 minutes) has passed from the initial timer, regardless of whether there is backfilled data.

+    1. If the data arrival is sparse or infrequent, such as once per day, the default 30-minute interval allows for timely but controlled job triggers without excessive job runs.
+    2. During periods without backfilling, the 30-minute interval provides a balance—triggering jobs at regular intervals while avoiding rapid job initiation and reducing load on the dbt Cloud system.

+7. Minimizing Latency: The `Run Interval` ensures that the dbt job runs shortly after the first bulk of data is committed, without triggering too frequently, particularly during backfills.

+Defaulting to a lower (e.g. 30-minute) interval—supports various use cases, such as cases where connectors don’t use `Sync Interval` or where data arrival is infrequent.

 ### Job Management

-If you want to avoid triggering multiple overlapping dbt jobs, set Job Trigger Mode to skip.
+The default behaviour is to avoid triggering multiple overlapping dbt jobs, set Job Trigger Mode to skip.
 This way, if a job is already running, the trigger will not start a new job, helping you manage resources efficiently.

 Alternatively, if you need each transformation job to run regardless of current jobs, set Job Trigger Mode to ignore to initiate a new dbt job each time data is materialized.